rjkviegas/skills-workshops/week-5/callbacks_following_the_flow_of_control/README.md

 ### High level goal for the week

-At a high level, this week is about building an effective process for learning unfamiliar language features and patterns.
+At a high level, this week is about building the skills that let you learn a new language and its patterns.
 In this workshop, you'll practice one part of this: following the flow of control of code.

 ### Learning objectives